learn-co-curriculum/dsc-dash-intro/README.md

     # modal header will always be the same
     dbc.ModalHeader(dbc.ModalTitle("Iris Information")),
     # modal body will depend on what was clicked
-    # set and id so we can make this component's children a callback output
+    # set and id so you can make this component's children a callback output
     dbc.ModalBody(id="modal-body")
 ],
-                  # set an id so we can make the modal's open/closed status
+                  # set an id so you can make the modal's open/closed status
                   # a callback output
                   id="modal",
                   # by default, the modal is not open; it opens when a row